-Real time validation
+Real time validation feature

-Real time validation in an ERP software refers to the feature which checks data to the last transaction.
+Real time validation in an ERP software refers to the feature which checks data to the latest transaction.
 For instance, the current balance in the bank account has to be checked before issuing a check.

 Another example is, receivables from a particular customer has to be checked before committing further sales to the customer.